openstack/blazar/doc/source/specs/pike/update-reserved-capacity.rst

 Testing
 =======

-* Adds unit tests of update capacity request for the the update_reservation() method
+* Adds unit tests of update capacity request for the update_reservation() method
 * Adds scenario test of update capacity request